-West Tisbury School practices "Away for the Day" for all non-school supplied electronics.
 Students may not use cell phones, headphones, pagers, handheld electronic games, or similar devices in school, including during recess.
-Earphones and earbuds must be removed when students enter the school.

-If a student must bring a cell phone into school, it must be off and should be stored in the student's backpack (k-5), locker (6-8) or the front office.
+If a student must bring a cell phone into school, it must be off and should be stored in the student's backpack or the front office.